Coral Way Elementary School

 Photo: Daniel Christensen, CC BY-SA 3.0.

 Vizcaya station is a station on the Metrorail rapid transit service station in The Roads neighborhood of Miami, Florida.
-The station is located near the intersection of Southwest First Avenue and 32nd Road, at the southern terminus of I-95 at South Dixie Highway two blocks southeast of Coral Way.
+The station is located near the intersection of Southwest First Avenue and 32nd Road, adjacent to the national southern terminus of I-95 at South Dixie Highway, two blocks southeast of Coral Way.
 Vizcaya station is situated 2,300 feet southeast of Coral Way Elementary School.

 Places in the Area